Many or all companies we feature compensate us. Compensation and editorial

 How do other home equity products compare to loanDepot?

-LoanDepot’s HELOC stands out for its flexibility, allowing homeowners to draw funds, unlike a home equity loan, which provides a one-time lump sum.
-The variable rate of a HELOC, however, means less predictability in payments and budgeting.
+LoanDepot’s HELOC stands out for its flexibility, allowing homeowners to draw funds The variable rate means less predictability in payments and budgeting.

-How long does it take to receive funds from loanDepot?
+How long does it take to get funds from loanDepot?

 How we rated loanDepot

-Our most recent evaluation compared loanDepot to several HELOC lenders across a number of factors, including rates, loan amounts, customer reviews, repayment details, and eligibility requirements.
-We weighted, scored, and combined these factors to produce a final editorial rating.
+We compared loanDepot to several home equity companies, using hundreds of data points from company websites, public disclosures, customer reviews, and direct communication with company representatives.
+We weighted, scored, and combined each factor to produce a final editorial rating.
 This rating is expressed on a scale from 1 to 5, with 5 being the highest possible score.
-We round all ratings to the nearest tenth decimal place.
+Our take is represented in our rating, recapped below.